sswaringin/forko/readme.md

 );
 ```

-In this example, we have defined a `'color'` group which uses `$gorko-colors`, but also a `'weight'` group where we have defined key value pairs, just like we do in the utility class generator.
+In this example, we have defined a `'color'` group which uses `$forko-colors`, but also a `'weight'` group where we have defined key value pairs, just like we do in the utility class generator.

 This will now generate a collection of CSS Custom properties like this: